Hepatitis C Management—Nutrition

 There is not a specific diet recommended for people with hepatitis C, but the following information is sound nutritional advice.
 Since the liver processes and detoxifies everything you eat and drink, a healthy, well-balanced diet is helpful.
 A diet that follows the general guidelines for nutritional health based on the USDA Food Guidance System (www.choosemyplate.gov) is generally recommended.
 Such a diet is low in fat and sodium, high in complex carbohydrates, and has adequate protein.

-A good diet is an important part of hepatitis C management, helping to maintain overall health and prevent obesity-related conditions, which have been linked to faster liver disease progression and poorer response to HCV therapy.
+A good diet is an important part of hepatitis C management, helping to maintain overall health and prevent obesity-related conditions, which have been linked to faster liver disease progression .
 Although severe protein-restricted diets are no longer generally recommended for people with liver disease, it is important to avoid certain foods that may have an impact on the liver’s processing and detoxification work.
 Processed foods often contain chemical additives, so reduce your consumption of canned, frozen, and other preserved foods.
-Eating organic fruits and vegetables can help you avoid the pesticides and fertilizers used to grow non-organic produce.
+If available and possible, eating organic fruits and vegetables can help you avoid the pesticides and fertilizers used to grow non-organic produce.
 Read all labels to acquaint yourself with the ingredients.

 A well-balanced diet should contain all of the essential vitamins and minerals you need, but talk with your doctor about whether you should take extra vitamins.
 It is generally recommended that people with hepatitis C take a daily multiple vitamin supplement that satisfies 100% of daily requirements, but without iron.